chebacca/shared-firebase-functions/GOOGLE_OAUTH_FIX.md

 2. **Navigate to OAuth Credentials**
    - Go to: **APIs & Services** → **Credentials**
-   - Find the OAuth 2.0 Client ID: `check Firebase Functions config`
+   - Find the OAuth 2.0 Client ID (check Firebase Functions config for the actual ID)

 3. **Verify Configuration**
    - Check that the client is **Enabled**